Back to Scaling Node.js Applications guides

 Listening on http://0.0.0.0:4000/

-One of the features that sets Deno apart from Node.js is its built-in linter, eliminating the need for external tools like ESLint.
+One of the features that sets Deno apart from Node.js is its built-in linter and formatter which makes it possible to enforce code quality standards without resorting to third-party dependencies.

-You can use it with the following command:
+You can access them with the following commands:

 deno lint